MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bidispl/nf-bidispl-ibidirequestcontainer-addrequest.md

 This is similar to adding an item in a link list.
-In this case, <a href="..\bidispl\nn-bidispl-ibidirequestcontainer.md">IBidiRequestContainer</a> will hold a reference to <i>pRequest</i> by calling pRequest-&gt;AddRef.
+In this case, <a href="https://msdn.microsoft.com/library/windows/hardware/dd144970">IBidiRequestContainer</a> will hold a reference to <i>pRequest</i> by calling pRequest-&gt;AddRef.

 ## -see-also

-<a href="https://msdn.microsoft.com/b15b1aff-623e-4159-ab0f-ce386a1377eb">Bidirectional Communication Schema</a>